RTE-EEROS/web_app/src_model/LIF-OWI_parameterized_model.md

 ```

 ####  2️⃣ 3️⃣ 4️⃣ Resizing masses
- 1️⃣ wind_turbine_inventory = "sacchi_mass_model" > If you only know the power capacity of the turbine, you have nothing to do, the masses are calculated based on Sacchi's mass model
+ 1️⃣ wind_turbine_inventory = "mass_model" > If you only know the power capacity of the turbine, you have nothing to do, the masses are calculated based on an implemented mass model

  2️⃣ wind_turbine_inventory = "user_mass_model" > If you know the aggregated masses of tower/rotor/nacelle, you can enter their values (or formula to calculate them)